Mexico moves to strip Tamaulipas governor's immunity for alleged organized crime links

 Federal sources confirmed the authenticity of the letter to Reuters.

-(Reporting by Lizbeth Diaz, Adriana Barrera, and Diego Ore in Mexico City, writing by Laura Gottesdiener.
-Editing by Gerry Doyle)
+(Reporting by Lizbeth Diaz, Adriana Barrera and Diego Ore in Mexico City; Writing by Laura Gottesdiener; Editing by Gerry Doyle and Edwina Gibbs)

 ((laura.gottesdiener@thomsonreuters.com;))